Personalized Patient Care: 19 Ideas for Vets to Gain Competitive Edge

 This novel solution allowed Dr. Manyak’s practice to cut its no-show rate down to just 5%.
 By being willing to try new approaches during difficult times, Pine Animal Hospital is able to keep its schedule full and gain a competitive edge.

-Another way Dr. Manyak’s hospital has responded to COVID-19 is offering virtual consultations to its customers.
+Another way Dr. Manyak’s hospital has responded to these changes is by offering virtual consultations to its customers.
 They already had the majority of technology in place to move away from in-person meetings, so switching to virtual meetings with pet owners was mostly a matter of making sure customers understood their protocol and helping them understand the reasons for the change.

 Along with virtual consultations, Pine Animal Hospital has implemented curbside waiting rooms.
 In a way, Dr. Manyak says, the parking lot has become their exam room.
-Doctors are able to socially distance and resolve client concerns effectively once curbside waiting rooms are established.
+Doctors are able to maintain appropriate distance and resolve client concerns effectively once curbside waiting rooms are established.

 Before appointments, Dr. Manyak’s staff asks pet owners to text them upon arriving in their parking lot.
 Upon receiving a check-in text from customers, the front desk team goes through the process of pulling their information and pet history and sending out the right employee to greet them.
 A unified communication system makes it easy to set up curbside waiting rooms with your customers.

-As your practice adjusts to the ever-changing rules and regulations associated with COVID-19, be sure to share these adjustments across your various channels.
+As your practice adjusts to the ever-changing rules and regulations related to health and safety, be sure to share these adjustments across your various channels.
 Two-way texting is a tool we’ve already mentioned.
-Sharing updates on calls, in emails, and over social media will keep your new patients informed and your staff safe from potential infection.
+Sharing updates on calls, in emails, and over social media will keep your new patients informed and your staff safe from potential health risks.

-Pine Animal Hospital is also taking advantage of electronic forms to promote social distancing.
-They had the option to use digital forms before the pandemic, but the events of 2020 have pushed their team toward using e-forms as much as they can.
-Electronic forms are not only effective for onboarding clients and their pets, but for doing COVID-19 screenings prior to appointments.
+Pine Animal Hospital is also taking advantage of electronic forms to promote smoother, safer experiences.
+They had the option to use digital forms before, but recent events have pushed their team toward using e-forms as much as they can.
+Electronic forms are not only effective for onboarding clients and their pets, but for doing health screenings prior to appointments.

 One of the main lessons learned by Dr. Manyak and his team over the last year is that they have all the tools they need to function in today’s marketplace.
 They simply needed to flip the switch and reorient to more digital strategies.
 After you get a basic framework in place, it becomes much easier to explore alternative ways to employ communication technology.

-Because Pine Animal Hospital had the right communication tools, they’ve almost seamlessly adjusted to the conditions created by the pandemic.
+Because Pine Animal Hospital had the right communication tools, they’ve almost seamlessly adjusted to the new conditions and expectations around safety and convenience.
 They’re seeing the same amount of customers and keeping their schedule packed with appointments.
 Now their quest is to keep the momentum going and further optimize their strategies.

 When it comes to using tools like smartphones, online reviews, and social media, many veterinarians and their staff might be slightly intimidated.
 That’s not a problem, says Dr. Manyak.
 There’s someone in every office with enough experience and exposure to these newer communication technologies to get you started off on the right foot.
 Seek out the experts in your practice and empower them to personalize your customer communication.